 - 340 g mixed berries, fresh or frozen (not thawed)

 - Coarse sugar, diced almond and desiccated coconut, for sprinkling on top

-Preheat oven to 210C.
-Place liners into muffin pan if desired.
+- Preheat oven to 210C.
+Place liners into muffin pan or grease muffin pan well.

-In a mixing bowl, whisk together flour, baking powder, salt, cinnamon and nutmeg till well combined.
+- In a mixing bowl, whisk together flour, baking powder, salt, cinnamon and nutmeg till combined.

 You can make buttermilk substitute by placing 1 tbsp white vinegar in measuring jug, then measure out 240ml of milk in the jug.
 Place at room temp for 5 mins.
 When it is ready, you should see some curdling.

 These muffins freeze well, up to 3 months.

 Recipe adapted from Sally’s Baking Addiction.

 - Category: Breakfast, Dessert, Snack

 - Cuisine: American